Regular reviews and children and young people’s involvement in all care planning processes and decision making is crucial.

-For young people who remain subject to Compulsory Supervision Orders
+For children who remain subject to Compulsory Supervision Orders

-Reviews should be as detailed in The Looked After Children (Scotland) Regulations 2009.
-For young people sentenced under section 205(2) or section 208 these meetings are in addition to reviews scheduled by the CYP Placement Manager as detailed above.
+Reviews should be as detailed in The Looked After Children (Scotland) Regulations 2009 and statutory requirements for review of secure care authorisations via the Children’s Hearings System as per Children’s Hearings (Scotland) Act 2011.
+For children or young people sentenced under section 205(2) or section 208 these meetings are in addition to reviews scheduled by the CYP Placement Manager as detailed above.

 Resources for this page

 - The Looked After Children (Scotland) Regulations 2009